Tinkidinki/tinkidinki.github.io/_posts/2021-09-21-qsp-and-grovers.md

 It is tempting to ask--can one find a lower degree QSP polynomial which also satisfies the $$P(1/\sqrt N)$$ constraint?
 Since the degree of the polynomial directly relates to the number of times the oracle is called, one would then get a more efficient solution to quantum search!
 However, this tantalizing possibility is ruled out by [lower bounds on the search problem](https://arxiv.org/abs/0810.3647): a lower degree QSP polynomial that satifies our condition simply does not exist!

-And this depressing thought which saddened me for a few weeks is a good place to end this post.
+And this depressing thought which saddened me for a few weeks is a good place to end this article.

 ---
 <br>